nss-day-cohort-30/bangazon-api-rambunctious-ravens/.github/pull_request_template.md

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.
 Also include data that will need to be added to the database to run your tests.

 ## Type of change
 Please delete options that are not relevant.
-(Put an X in the checkboxes)
+(Put an x in the checkboxes)
 - [] Bug fix (non-breaking change which fixes an issue)
 - [] New feature (non-breaking change which adds functionality)
 - [] Breaking change (fix or feature that would cause existing functionality to not work as expected)